-But suppose you fall in the second category: you have attained excellence in the classroom and in test taking, but you have no special talents that make you known at a global or national level.
+But suppose you have attained excellence in the classroom and in test taking, but you have no special talents that make you known at a global or national level.
 Should you forget about your reach school?

 That’s a very difficult question to answer.
 One way to answer is: you don’t know how you will fare in admissions unless you apply.
 In this case, it also helps if you have a specific major in mind and your interests point you in that direction.
 Choosing the “intellectual problem” essay is also a good idea in these circumstances.
 Your motivation and direction to solve that problem is what will separate you from the other applicants.

 I have also heard and read comments that students should choose an obscure major, one that few who are already undergraduates at your reach school have chosen.

 The thought is that the college will be desperate for students to enroll in that major.
 However, admissions officers at the most selective schools are savvy readers.
 If nothing on the transcript or the essays points an applicant towards, for example, a commitment related to a major in Jewish Studies, that applicant will more likely than not be denied admission.
 If the applicant has excelled in Hebrew school over 13 years, has tutored seventh graders for Bar and Bat Mitzvah since the eighth grade, directed several religious services with the rabbi at their synagogue and leads the local Jewish youth group, then it is a very different story.